Non-Locality in Interactive Proofs: Locality-Explicit MIP

 \begin{definition} An LE-MIP is \emph{local} if $\widehat{V} = \widehat{P} = \emptyset$ and all of the provers' (resp.~verifiers') random tapes are initialized with the same uniformly random string $R$ (resp.~verifiers with another, independent uniformly random string $S$)\footnote{By $\emptyset$ we mean the empty correlator that provides everyone with nothing at all as output.}.

 \end{definition}

-Note that (single-verifier) standard MIPs in which provers do not have non-local resources are equivalent to LE-MIPs where $\widehat{P} = \emptyset$ and $\widehat{V}$ acts as a bulletin board.
+MIPs in the standard model (with local provers) are equivalent to LE-MIPs where $\widehat{P} = \emptyset$ and $\widehat{V}$ acts as a bulletin board.
 That is, a single verifier communicating with multiple provers is equivalent to multiple verifiers communicating with provers and each other.

 In standard MIPs, it is possible that the honest (single) verifier bridges the provers non-locally.
 If a protocol does not desire this -- and most existing MIPs do not -- it must be proven.
 With local LE-MIPs, the special verifier $V_0$ decides to accept or reject.
-This verifier cannot communicate with anyone else, avoiding the aforementioned non-local contamination.
+This verifier cannot communicate with anyone else, avoiding the aforementioned problem of contamination.